Svalorzen/AI-Toolbox/README.md

 Since Python does not allow templates, the classes are binded with as many as possible instantiations.
-This toolbox does lose quite a bit of power in terms of efficient customization when used from Python, but definitely acquires an incredible easy of use and efficiency in finding out what works and what doesn't.
+This toolbox does lose quite a bit of power in terms of efficient customization when used from Python, but it allows to rapidly iterate in order to find out what works and what doesn't.
 Porting is a work in progress, MDP stuff should all be there at the moment.
 POMDP things are coming.

 ### Single Agent MDP: ###